rwmingis/InterruptButton/README.md

-# InterruptButton
+# InterruptButton (Arduino / ESP IDF)
 This is an interrupt based button event library for the ESP32 suitable in the Arduino framework as well as the ESP IDF framework.
 It uses the 'onChange' interrupt (rising or falling) for a given pin and the ESP high precision timer to carry the necessary pin-polling to facilitate a simple, but reliable debouncing and timing routines.
 Once de-bounced, actions bound to certain button events including 'Key Down', 'Key Up', 'Key Press', 'Long Key Press', 'Auto-Repeat Press', and 'Double-clicks' are available to bind your own functions to.

-This makes employing extended button functions very. easy. to. do.
-Just like below:
+This makes employing extended button functions VERY.
+EASY.
+TO.
+DO.
+Only the first 2 lines below are required to get it going:

 ```
   // Global variable